1. Overview

 To produce a JSONArray of JSONObjects, we’ll use a text String containing both headers and data separated by commas.

-The different lines are separated using a carriage return (\r) or line feed (\n).
+We separate the different lines using a carriage return (\r) or line feed (\n).

-The first line is interpreted as a list of headers and all the subsequent lines are treated as data:
+The first line is interpreted as a list of headers, and all the subsequent lines are treated as data:

 String string = "name, city, age \n" +